List of Suits characters: Charles Forstman

 In the season 4 finale flashback scenes, Harvey's first encounters with Forstman 12 years beforehand are explained.
 Back while Harvey was an ADA at the Manhattan DA's office under Cameron Dennis, the first case he took to trial was a white collar criminal case which ended up with Forstman's biggest rival being sentenced to prison.
 Forstman sends Harvey a drink while they are at the same bar and offers him a job with a $1 million signing bonus.
 Harvey firmly but respectfully refuses the offer outright.
 But when his brother Marcus comes to him asking for $150,000 to open a restaurant, Harvey reconsiders, especially since Marcus tells him he will go ask their mother for a loan if Harvey cannot come through.
 Marcus also cannot get a bank loan, because he has a gambling problem that Harvey caused and it destroyed his credit rating.
 Harvey first goes to Jessica, who refuses and warns him about Forstman and his slippery reputation.
 Harvey finally goes to Forstman and explains the situation and tells him he wants to take his offer.
 Forstman initially refuses but impressed by Harvey's persistence and brash offer of a bet, he agrees to a wager: If Harvey can beat Forstman in a car race, he will give him the money.

-But what Harvey didn't realize was that Forstman was using the entire situation to con Harvey into revealing information on the status of a rumored yet publicly unconfirmed criminal investigation by Cameron Dennis against a major investment firm that Forstman holds a large stock interest in.
+But what Harvey did not realize was that Forstman was using the entire situation to con Harvey into revealing information on the status of a rumored yet publicly unconfirmed criminal investigation by Cameron Dennis against a major investment firm that Forstman holds a large stock interest in.
 Harvey implicitly confirms that Cameron will indeed press charges soon, unwittingly giving Forstman the heads up he was looking for to sell short and make $100 million before the company's share price inevitably tanked after the investigation was announced publicly.
 Harvey confronts Forstman after the market opens, realizing what he had done, and tells him that not only is he refusing his job offer, he is going to prosecute him as well.
 But Forstman had covered himself, and sent to Marcus the $150,000 for the restaurant directly, though making it appear that it had come from Harvey, knowing that he would not be able to muster the courage necessary to tell his brother the truth about the source of the money and give it all back once he had received it.